HBBEEP/CARBI/README.md

 ## 🔴 Problem

-1. Raspberry Pi reads values from USB Serial unreliably when reading values from RPLIDAR simultaneously.
+1. Mecanum wheels slip excessively on smooth and slippery surfaces.
-2. Mecanum wheels slip on smooth and slippery surfaces.
+2. Due to the static attachment between the wheels and chassis, some wheels float when running on an uneven floor.
-3.
+3. The Raspberry Pi reads values from the USB serial unreliably when simultaneously reading values from the RPLIDAR.